Key Takeaways

 • Limited advanced analytics: Lacks the robust data modeling and AI-driven insights found in enterprise BI tools.

-• Embedding and API access require paid plans: The free version does not support advanced embedding features.
+• Multi-tenant embedding and API access require paid plans: The free version does not support advanced embedding features.

 • Scalability concerns: Performance may decline with large datasets or high user concurrency.